Twisted Superfields: Masses and Mixing of Observed Particles

 From the diagonalizing matrices, one may construct the following 2 versions of CKM matrices:

-The placement of the 1's in the above matrices is based on which quark fields have a $W$ subscript (signifying that they interact with the W boson to change an up-type quark to a down-type quark and vice versa).
-In this model the ``CKM'' matrix is not a square, it is 3x4.
+The placement of the 1's in the above matrices is based on which quark fields in eqs \eqref{GrindEQ__3_14_} and \eqref{GrindEQ__3_18_} have a $W$ subscript (signifying that they interact with the $W$ boson to change an up-type quark to a down-type quark and vice versa).

-Also, in this model, a different CKM matrix should be used depending on whether a vector current or axial vector current process is being considered.
+In this model, a different CKM matrix should be used depending on whether a vector current or axial vector current process is being considered.
 Specifically:

 For CKM measurements involving vector current decays (e.g. an exclusive semi-leptonic decay from one spin-0 meson to a different spin-0 meson), $V_{\rm{CKM}}^{+} $ should be used for comparison to this model.
 For CKM measurements involving axial vector current decays (e.g. the purely leptonic decay of a spin-0 pseudo-scalar meson), $V_{\rm{CKM}}^{-} $ should be used.
-From the forms of $V_{\rm{CKM}}^{\pm } $, it is apparent that neither of the 3$\times$3 CKM submatrices of this model is expected to be unitary.

-To fit the parameters in the up- and down-type quark mass matrices, it is first assumed that the fourth down-type quark has a mass of 2.9 GeV.
-The reasons and experimental justifications for this choice are discussed in section 5.

-A fit of this model's parameters was performed using the six known quark masses, this new quark mass, and measured CKM data, both for vector-current and axial-vector-current decays.
-The following values (in GeV) were obtained for elements of the mass matrices:

-To find the unitary matrices that diagonalized the above matrices and generated CKM matrices, each mass matrix was first multipled by its transpose, then matrices of left- and right- eigenvectors were found.
-The allowed flexibility to introduce complex phases was not used for the fits of this paper, so no attempt was made to fit the experimentally measured complex phases of the CKM matrix.

-With the above mass matrices, the model generates the following for the quark masses and the CKM matrices:

-where all mass values are in GeV, and the subscript $f$ was used to denote the fourth down-type quark.
+Plugging in the unitary matrices $V$ found from eq \eqref{GrindEQ__3_23_} into eq \eqref{GrindEQ__3_24_}, the following CKM matrices are obtained:

-Comparing the first three columns of the above matrices to data presented in \cite{CKM}, it can be seen that despite having both left- and right-handed W boson connections for quarks, the model does a very good job of reproducing absolute values of CKM data.
+Comparing the first three columns of the above matrices to data presented in \cite{CKM}, it can be seen that despite having both left- and right-handed $W$ boson connections for quarks, the model does a good job of reproducing absolute values of most CKM data.
 In fact, comparing to data in \cite{CKM-Leptonic}, it can be seen that the model even does a good job of reproducing the perplexing 3$\sigma$ difference seen between vector- and axial-vector-current data for $|V_{us}|$.
-Such a difference cannot arise in a model where all connections to the W boson are left-handed.
+As noted in \cite{Crivellin_2024}, such a difference cannot arise in a model where all quark interactions with the $W$ boson are left-handed.